 Mary is one of the founders of Where Grace Abounds and served as Executive Director from its inception on July, 1986 through March 31st, 2007.
 She speaks and teaches at churches and conferences across the country.
-Mary has also served on several boards of non-profit organizations, is a conference speaker on a variety of topics that include: Intimacy with God, Healthy Sexuality, and leadership development.
-She currently serves in leadership in her denomination.
-Mary’s favorite ministry roles are discipleship counseling, group facilitation, and leadership development.
+She has also served on several boards of non-profit organizations, is a conference speaker on a variety of topics that include: Intimacy with God, Healthy Sexuality, and leadership development.
+Currently serving in leadership in her denomination, Mary’s favorite ministry roles are discipleship counseling, group facilitation, and leadership development.

-Mary often characterizes herself as “a seeker of Truth” and has a long-standing fascination with human behavior and motiviation.
-Her education consists of lay and discipleship counseling, indepentent study about the integration of psychology and theology, counseling and human sexuality.
+Mary often characterizes herself as “a seeker of Truth” and has a long-standing fascination with human behavior and motivation.
+Her education consists of lay and discipleship counseling, independent study about the integration of psychology and theology, counseling and human sexuality.
 She also holds a BS in Human Services and an MA in Psychology from Regis University.